-If you go from A to B for the pleasure of doing so, and ‘smell the roses on the way’, then it’s a road trip.
+If you go from A to B for the pleasure of doing so while ‘smelling the roses on the way’, then it’s a road trip.
 The two simple words can mean so much.
-Namely, an exciting chance to get away from everyday life as you venture into uncharted territory.
-Although Belize only has four national highways, some may argue it is best explored by road.
+Namely, it can be an exciting chance to get away from everyday life as you venture into uncharted territory.
+Although Belize only has four national highways, some (including myself) argue its best explored by road.
 Take the Hummingbird Highway: you’ll meander through the scenic Stann Creek Valley; drive between verdant citrus and banana orchards; cross numerous rivers; and get familiar with the villages along the way.
 In Belize, any destination is just a day’s trip away.
 Here’s how to plan an epic road trip in Belize.

 View this post on Instagram